BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 );
 ```

-## Convenience methods for sending Statements
+## Convenience functions for sending Statements

-You can use the following method for sending the most common tincan or cmi5 statements.
-All of them can be used with an extra statement-template or a callback method argument, like the `postStatement` method above:
+You can use the following functions for sending the most common tincan or cmi5 statements.
+All of them can be used with an extra statement-template or a callback function argument, like the `postStatement` function above:

 ```TypeScript
 sendCompletedStatement();